jamesob/docker-bitcoind/README.md

 Bitcoin node.
 Binaries are retrieved from bitcoincore.org and verified for integrity based on [the process described here](https://bitcoincore.org/en/download/).

+Optional building from arbitrary git objects is possible (and pretty convenient).

 ## **Warning**: don't trust the Docker registry

 References on the Docker registry (https://hub.docker.com) are mutable.
 A malicious